s3ansh33p/ATR-Writeups/2024/hard/clean_code_challenges_file_3/README.md

 ---
 challenge: Clean Code Challanges - File 3
-description: Inside a storage closet was found an robotic vacuum cleaner, claimed to be a personal project of Elon Dust’s.
+description: Inside a storage closet was found an robotic vacuum cleaner, claimed to be a personal project of Elon Dust's.
 Alongside this were files containing hundreds of instructions for the robot.
-Write programs to decode these instructions and ensure that they’re legitimate.
+Write programs to decode these instructions and ensure that they're legitimate.
 flag: Automated Flag
 scoring: standard(450)
 value: 450